gbudjeakp/friend-ranker/README.md

 Feel free to suggest improvements.
 Design is subject to change as more research is being done.

 # Plans For the App
 For the sake of time and simplicity, the app will be built using API's from various social media platforms.
-It'll be dockerized and running serverless on GCP.
+It might become dockerized sometime in the future but it'll definetly be. running on GCP.
 There'll also be a CI/CD pipeline prepared using github-actions.

 # UI/UX Designs
 Here are some overviews of the UI.
 There'll be prototypes of the functionality in the future.
-For now this app is geared towards desktop but there'll be a mobile version for it some time in the future.
+For now this app is geared towards desktop but there'll be a mobile version for it starting with Android. some time in the future.
   ### The Dashboard before rankings have been made.
    ![Empty-Dashboard](https://user-images.githubusercontent.com/61554248/150936920-b77f964b-81d8-43d5-bb6d-1cc4c78b86da.png)